ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H3.2** The JSON representation MUST include the canonical host name and any U‑label/A‑label when IDN is used.

-**H3.3** The representation SHOULD include link relations to related objects, for example: self, and parent domain for in-bailiwick hosts.
+**H3.3** The representation SHOULD include link relations to related objects, for example: self, and parent domain for In-bailiwick hosts.

 ## Contact Object Type

-**C1.1** RPP contact object data model MUST include, at a minimum an equivalent of RFC5733 contact data model: a unique identifier, repository object ID, current status, name, organisation, full postal address, voice and fax numbers, email addresses,the sponsoring client identifier, the creating client identifier, creation timestamp, the last updating client identifier, last update timestamp, last transfer timestamp, and authorisation information.
+**C1.1** RPP contact object data model MUST include, at a minimum an equivalent of RFC5733 contact data model: a unique identifier, repository object ID, current status, name, organisation, full postal address, voice and fax numbers, email addresses,the Sponsoring Client identifier, the creating client identifier, creation timestamp, the last updating client identifier, last update timestamp, last transfer timestamp, and authorisation information.

 **C1.2** RPP MUST support server‑generated opaque IDs, support for client‑supplied IDs is OPTIONAL.

 **C1.3** RPP SHOULD support an explicit indication of entity type (person or organisation) in the contact model.

-**C1.4** When RPP is used with thick registries, full contact data MAY be returned, for thin registries only the contact identifier MUST be returned.
+**C1.4** When RPP is used with thick Registries, full contact data MAY be returned, for thin Registries only the contact identifier MUST be returned.

 **C1.5** RPP MUST support disclosure and privacy preferences equivalent to EPP “disclose”.

-**C1.6** RPP MUST support contact object to refer to external identity provider (e.g. when digital identity schemes are used), where the personal data would not be persisted within RPP server.
+**C1.6** RPP MUST support contact object to refer to external identity provider (e.g. when digital identity schemes are used), where the personal data would not be persisted within RPP Server.
 RPP SHOULD allow to only store a stable identifier, reference or credential for future verification (see Privacy Considerations).

 **C1.7** RPP MUST enforce referential integrity.
 A contact MUST not be deleted when it is referenced by other objects.
 RPP MUST return a conflict error when deletion is disallowed and the contact representation MAY include an attribute with information about linked objects.